Building Your Missions Library:

 Evangelism and the barriers we all have to sharing our faith, dealt with in a very in-depth yet understandable manner.
 The book covers every aspect of relational evangelism, from the biblical models (a study of Jesus' methods) and spiritual motivations for it to some very practical techniques and strategies.
 Along with it, you really ought to get The Master Plan of Evangelism: by Robert E. Coleman which deals with Jesus' method of discipling.

 There are lots of books out there on teaching, and lots of books on multiculturalism, but FINALLY a book that addresses each area from the other's perspective!
-Recommended by CE&P. An excellent companion is Ministering Cross Culturally: An Incarnational Model for Personal Relationships.
+Recommended by CE&P. Excellent companions are Ministering Cross Culturally: An Incarnational Model for Personal Relationships and Leading Cross Culturally: Covenant Relationships for Effective Christian Leadership.

 Unveiling other prevailing world views, Miller exposes the inevitable implications and consequences of their lies on human development and boldly builds a case for holistic ministry to the spiritual and physical needs of people.
 All in very simple language and illustrations.